kimmokal/Jetter/README.md

-# Jetter - a Jet nanotuple producer from CMS MiniAOD
+# Jetter - a Jet tuple producer from CMS MiniAOD

 This is a CMSSW module for producing mostly flat tuples from 13 TeV Run2 MC samples.